LedgerHQ/actions/helm/README.md

 ## argocd-test action

 Test that the helm chart in argocd/base renders.
-Also verify the comformity of the ressources.
+Also verify the comformity of the resources.

 ```yaml
   - uses: LedgerHQ/actions/helm/argocd-test@main